 - Try before you buy!
 Before spending your money, you can actually signup & try out the working of Pabbly Connect for FREE

 Zendesk is a cloud-based helpdesk platform, that lets you interact with your customer.
 Whereas, Google Sheets is an online spreadsheet program through which you can create multiple worksheets, and keep track of your records.

 Additionally, we’ve tied up a template for this integration to assist you to get started more briskly.
 You can click the ‘Use Workflow’ button below to get started.
-Also, you could visit the App Directory & explore more apps/integrations.
+Also, you could visit the Marketplace & explore more apps/integrations.

 Following is the process, you can follow to integrate Zendesk and Google Sheets.

 Commence the process by visiting the Pabbly Connect website.
 Now, click on the “Sign-Up Free” button and signing into Pabbly’s account by filling in your credentials.